 Baboon spiders are African tarantulas.
 They belong to a primitive group of spiders called the mygalomorphs, which also includes trapdoor spiders and several other families.
 The group is characterised by possessing downward striking fangs and two pairs of lungs.
-The spiders that most of us are familiar with; rain spiders, wolf spiders, jumping spiders, and crab spiders belong to the more advanced group, the araneomorphs, which have opposing, pincer like fangs and one pair of book lungs.
+The spiders that most of us are familiar with; rain spiders, wolf spiders, jumping spiders, and crab spiders, belong to the more advanced group, the araneomorphs, which have opposing, pincer-like fangs and one pair of book lungs.

-Baboon spiders are long lived animals, with females living for as long as 15 years in the wild.
-They are threatened by habitat destruction, and over-collecting for the pet trade.
+Baboon spiders are long-lived animals, with females living for as long as 15 years in the wild.
+They are threatened by habitat destruction and over-collecting for the pet trade.
 If you see a baboon spider in the wild, take a photo and submit it to the Virtual Museum.
 You can visit the Virtual Museum here or click here to learn more about baboon spiders.

 HOW TO GET THE MOST OUT OF AFRICA GEOGRAPHIC:

 - Travel with us.
 Travel in Africa is about knowing when and where to go, and with whom.
 A few weeks too early / late and a few kilometres off course and you could miss the greatest show on Earth.
 And wouldn’t that be a pity?
-Search for your ideal safari here, or contact an Africa Geographic safari consultant to plan your dream vacation.
+Browse our ready-made packages or answer a few questions to start planning your dream safari.